nats-io/nats-architecture-and-design/adr/ADR-49.md

 Replicated counters further complicates matter wrt counter resets.
 In a standalone counter one can just purge the subject to reset it.
-In the replicated case a purge will not replicate, a roll-up would replicate and destroy the entire counter everywhere so the only real option is to publish a negative value.
+In the replicated case a purge will not replicate, a roll-up would replicate and destroy the entire counter everywhere so the only real option is to publish a negative value into the particular point in the tree structure where you want to reset.

 ### Adding Sources

 Adding a source that already has values in it and that had limits applied will be problematic since we will not have the history to fully recount the message in the target Stream.
+Additionally if a Source had many messages adding in the whole source might be computationally too expensive, especially when the history is not important.

-Tooling might use a direct get to retrieve that value in the source, place that value into the target Stream and then starting the sourcing from seq+1, meaning we snapshot the Source value into the target and then only handle new counts.
+Tooling might use a direct get to retrieve that value in the source, place that value into the target Stream and then start the sourcing from seq+1, meaning we snapshot the Source value into the target and then only handle new counts.
 This will scale well and avoid huge recounts, but, would require the target Stream to have a subject.

 ## Stream Configuration

-Weather or not a Stream support this behavior should be a configuration opt-in.
-We want clients to definitely know when this is supported which the opt-in approach with a boolean on the configuration would make clear.
+Weather or not a Stream support this behavior should be a configuration opt-in since once enabled only Counters can exist in the Stream

 ```golang
 type StreamConfig struct {